 Our department Animation focuses intensively on applicability and concept development, in addition to the development of the student’s craftsmanship and skills.

-The first two years of the study programme mostly consists of basic skills development.
-You will learn several different techniques, principles and theory, initially from simple resources, but as you progress the projects will become more complex and your instruments will become more advanced.
+The first two years of the study program mostly consists of basic skills development.
+You will learn several different techniques, principles, and theories, initially from simple resources, but as you progress the projects will become more complex and your instruments will become more advanced.
 You yourself will determine the professional area in which you will develop.
-The second half emphasises collaboration, practical assignments, compiling a portfolio and an internship.
-You can also do an exchange in a city such as London, Berlin, Boston or Tokyo and build the foundation for your future as a professional animator.
+The second half emphasizes collaboration, practical assignments, compiling a portfolio, and an internship.
+You can also do an exchange in a city such as London, Berlin, Boston, or Tokyo and build the foundation for your future as a professional animator.

 Our successful Animation alumni include: Aimée de Jongh (daily cartoon ‘Snippers’ in the Metro newsdaily); Jeffrey Schreuders (listed in the HOT100); Paco Vink & Albert ’t Hooft (Anikey Studios of the animated film ‘Trippel Trappel’); Michiel Wesselius & Sander Alt (Urrebuk); Joost van den Bosch & Erik Verkerk (Ka-Ching Cartoons); Hisko Hulsing; Jurrien Boogert (Arjuno Kecil); and Patrick Chin.

 talented in visual arts?

 independent and responsible?

 dedicated and motivated?

 Then visit one of our Open Days or Open Evenings – and bring your portfolio! – and apply for admission.